 I sold a variety of seven different colors and mixed and matched them into different sets (pink tones, neutral tones, bulk, etc) – a super successful product with fun variations possible!

 Get the mica-tinted lip balm recipe here.

 If your customer base wants a little bit of color without the shimmer, consider a root-infused recipe.

-There are many (many) online recipes that use beetroot as a natural colorant, but I found infusing a lip balm base with alkanet root to be a much more consistent, hassle-free experience with deeper color (while still being subtle).
+There are many (many) online recipes that use beetroot as a natural colorant, but I found infusing a lip balm base with alkanet root to be a much more consistent, hassle-free experience with deeper color (while still being subtle when applied).

 Get the alkanet-infused lip balm recipe here.